Key Features of NCB in Car Insurance Policy

-Let us assume that if you purchase a car for the first-time, then you do not get any discount at that time.
-However, the insurance firm gives a discount of 20% on your first time renewal after the first year’s completion.
-But, it is given on a condition that you must not have any claim.
+Let us assume that if a person purchases a new car for the first time, then the person does not get any discount.
+However, the insurance firm discounted 20% on your first-time renewal after the completion of the first year.
+But, it is given on a condition that the person must not have any claim.

-This discount raises, up to 5% during the second year, another 10% during the third year, another 10% during the fourth year and finally, it reaches up to 50% during the fifth year.
+This discount rises to 5% during the second year, another 10% during the third year, another 10% during the fourth year, and finally, it reaches up to 50% during the fifth year.

-Therefore, if you have not had any claim for 5 successive years, you can acquire a maximum of 50% discount.
-And, you will get this discount on the premium paid for the own car damage but not for the third party liability part.
+Therefore, if you have not had any claim for five successive years, you can acquire a maximum of 50% discount.
+You will receive this discount on the premium given for the own car damage but not for the third party liability section.

-You have to renew the policy in an appropriate manner, i.e., within 90 days of your current policy expiration, to get this bonus.
+You have to renew the policy appropriately, i.e., within 90 days of your current policy expiration, to get this bonus.

-Moreover, if you get involved in an accident and make an insurance claim, the NCB percent reaches 0%, the very next year.
-Finally, if you make a claim, then, you will not be given any discount.
-After that, you require to start earning from zero again.
+Moreover, if you get involved in an accident and make an insurance claim, the NCB per cent reaches 0%, the very next year.
+Finally, if you obtain a claim, then you will not be granted any discount.
+After that, you need to start getting from zero again.

-The significant fact is that your NCB percent for one car is transferable to another car.
-Let us illustrate it through an example, if your car has become 10 years old and that you would like to sell your old car and purchase a brand new car, then, you can apply the NCB% that you may have on your old car insurance policy onto your brand new car.
+- The significant fact is that your NCB per cent for one car is transferable to another vehicle.
+Let us illustrate it through an example, if your car has become ten years old and that you would like to sell your old car and purchase a brand new car, and then, you can apply the NCB% that you may have on your old car insurance policy onto your brand new car.

-Furthermore, NCB percent is also transferable amid insurance companies.
-Accordingly, if you have 35% No Claim Bonus in your existing insurance company, you can acquire the similar percent of discount from another insurance company.
+- Furthermore, NCB per cent is also transferable amid insurance companies.
+Accordingly, if you have a 35% No Claim Bonus in your existing insurance company, you can acquire a similar per cent of discount from another insurance company.